Assisted house sales: What are they and how do assisted sales work?

 Why Opt For an Assisted Sale?

-In order to understand why this approach may appeal to certain sellers, it may be best to start by exploring its general benefits.
+In order to understand why this approach may appeal to certain housesellers, it may be best to start by exploring its general benefits.

-• The opportunity to sell your house faster than would be possible via other method of sale
+• The opportunity to sell your house faster than would be possible via other methods

-• A chance to agree on a set price in order to avoid last minute “lowball” offers
+• A chance to agree on a set figure in order to avoid last minute lowball offers

-• Access to a cash advance on the sale (in certain cases)
+• Access to funds on the sale proceeds (in certain cases)

-• The transfer of responsibility and expenses relating to the property for sale from the seller to the buyer
+• The transfer of responsibility and expenses relating to the property from the vendor to the purchaser

-• A means of receiving up to - or even above - full market value for a property while still achieving a fast house sale
+• A means of receiving up to - or even above - the value of a property while still achieving a fast sale

-• A chance to reclaim Stamp Duty (in certain cases) when in possession of more than one property
+• A chance to reclaim Stamp Duty Land Tax - also known as SDLT - (in certain cases) when in possession of more than one property

-So, what kind of seller might prefer an Assisted Sale over any other approach?
-This selling technique may appeal to you if you:
+So, what kind of vendor might prefer an assisted home sale agreement over any other approach for their property's sale?
+This may appeal to you if you:

 Mortgage Application Form

-• Don’t want to handle the sale of a property yourself
+• Don’t want to handle the deal yourself

 • Are selling a property that is in poor condition, or has issues such as subsidence, damp or other damage

-• Have inherited or received probate property requiring maintenance or modernisation that is valued beyond the capacity of your budget
+• Have inherited properties, or received a probate property requiring maintenance or modernisation that is valued beyond your budget

-• Would like to increase the sale value of your property quickly before you sell, without sinking too much money into its refurbishmenty
+• Would like to increase the value quickly before you sell, without sinking too much money into refurbishment costs

-• Are selling an unusual property type that is difficult to sell; whether it has been fabricated using unorthodox construction methods or it is a mixed use building such as a shop with a flat above it
+• Are disposing of an unusual property type that is difficult to sell; whether it has been fabricated using unorthodox construction methods or it is a mixed-use building such as a shop with a flat above it

-• Need to sell your house fast; either for a urgent cash injection or because there is pressure on you to relocate
+• Need to sell fast; either for an urgent injection of money from the sale proceeds of the property's sale, or because there is pressure on you to relocate

-• Require a sale method that provides you with a little cash in advance (specifically in the case of an Assisted Sale with Cash Advance)
+• Require a sale that provides you with funds in advance

-• Have struggled to sell via another method and your past listings have gone “stale”
+• Have struggled to sell via another method and your past listings have gone stale after being on the market for an extended period

 • Are interested in entering into a Joint Venture (JV) with an investor

-• Need to sell your property shortly after purchasing it, but have come up against the “six month resale rule” (whereby a property cannot be remortgaged within six months of purchase)
+• Need to sell your property shortly after buying it, but have come up against the six month resale rule (whereby a property cannot be remortgaged within six months of buying it)

-• Simply wish to sell your property quickly for convenience and peace of mind
+• Simply wish to sell quickly for convenience and peace of mind

-As you can see, there are a number of circumstances in which an Assisted Sale may be a highly beneficial option for a particular kind of seller.
+As you can see, there are a number of circumstances in which an assisted sale may be a highly beneficial option.

-Throughout the next part of this guide, we’ll discuss the different “types” of Assisted Sale in greater detail.
-In each section, we’ll explain the specific advantages of the method in question - from the perspectives of both the seller and the buyer or investor.
+Throughout the next part of this guide, we’ll discuss the different types of assisted sale strategies in greater detail.
+In each section, we’ll explain the specific advantages of the method in question - from the perspectives of both the houseseller and the purchaser, or investor.

 Get Your Free Offer Now